ASPIRING ENLIVEN CARE CENTRE

 While you may not need this type of care at the moment, it is important to think ahead to what your future needs may be.
 We know from speaking to the DHB and studying demographics, that there is a shortage of good quality rest home, hospital and dementia beds in this area – and as the population continues to age, accessing residential aged care in the region will become more difficult.

-We guarantee that residents of the Aspiring Village will receive priority access to our Care Centre.
+We guarantee that residents of the Aspiring Village will receive priority access to our Care Centre, providing that there is a bed available and you meet the assessment criteria for residential aged care.

 If there is a shortage of beds in the wider area, if you live in the Village you can guarantee you will get the first bed that becomes available in the Aspiring Enliven Care Centre, if you meet the assessment criteria.